How To Leave The Negative Mindset & Get The Growth Mindset

 What I mean by a negative mindset is a fixed mindset.
 People with this mindset hold that our abilities, talents, and intelligence are fixed traits, and we cannot change them, no matter how hard we try.

 This mindset makes any obstacle in their way to success seem unmovable.
-Actually, the obstacle might be moved, but this fixed mindset person is fixated on the idea that trying to push it away would be a waste of time and energy.
+Actually, the obstacle might be moved, but this fixed-mindset person is fixated on the idea that trying to push it away would be a waste of time and energy.
 So, they won’t make any effort.

-This is a negative mindset because it makes them fear failure, reluctant to take on new challenges, and easily give up when facing setbacks.
+This is a negative mindset because it makes them fear failure, be reluctant to take on new challenges, and easily give up when facing setbacks.

 Key features of a negative/fixed mindset: